 The midterm (week four) and final (week eight) examinations are untimed open book assessments.
 Each is valued at 12.5% of your final grade.
-The examinations will be comprised of objective (multiple choice and true/false) and comprehensive essay questions that cover selected sections of the textbook and additional assigned readings.
+The examinations will be comprised of objective comprehensive essay questions that cover selected sections of the textbook and additional assigned readings.